 Our work in fish welfare starts long before the freshwater hatchery or marine farm stages; it begins with selecting the salmon traits most likely to thrive in Scottish marine conditions.

-We source our eggs from world-leading salmon breeders, selecting from over 20 different genetic and biological traits to help maximise resistance to common health challenges, minimise the time required at sea and deliver a higher quality product for customers.
+We source our eggs from specialist salmon breeders, selecting from over 20 different genetic and biological traits to help maximise resistance to common health challenges, minimise the time required at sea and deliver a higher quality product for customers.

 Each batch is fully traceable and documented from egg to harvest, meaning we know exactly where each individual salmon came from.

 You can read more about how we can trace our fresh farmed salmon from egg to plate here.

 As part of our commitment to giving our fish the best start, we’re working with Aquagen to breed eggs from salmon grown at our own marine farms; part of a project aimed at improving overall robustness to Scottish marine conditions, increasing resistance to the health challenges that the changing environment can give rise to and future-proofing fish welfare for years to come.

 You can read more about this work here.

 Good husbandry is key to fish welfare and we’re proud to farm to RSPCA welfare standards for farmed Atlantic salmon and the Code of Good Practice for Scottish Finfish Aquaculture.